Seto Durbar

-Seto Durbar (White Palace) was a Rana palace in Kathmandu, the capital of Nepal.
-The palace complex, located south of the Narayanhity Palace, was incorporated in an impressive and vast array of courtyards, furnishings and guest halls.
-Seto Durbar was built by Bir Shumsher Jung Bahadur Rana in 1893 CE.
+Seto Durbar (White Palace) was a Rana palace in Kathmandu, the capital of Nepal, located south of the Narayanhity Palace.
+It was built by Bir Shumsher Jung Bahadur Rana in 1893 CE.

 History

 Seto Durbar was built by Bir Shumsher JBR in 1893 CE in a land area of 375 ropani with Lal Durbar to its northeast as his private residence.
-In 1901 Gehendra Shamsher JBR, Bir Shumsher JBR's eldest son inherited this palace.
-In 1905 upon Gahendra's death his son Lila Shumsher inherited Seto Durbar.

 Grand State Hall

 Seto durbar was famous for its Grand State Hall known as Thulo Baithak or Big hall.
-This Grand State Hall was famous for its Belgian wall mirrors; glass lamps from Murano and Bohemian chandeliers adorned the interiors while Italian marble tiled the floors.

 Destruction of the Seto Durbar

-In 1934 a massive fire broke out at Seto Durbar engulfing the palace building.
-Historian Purushottam Shamsher says in his book that Lila Shumsher begged the then Prime Minister Juddha Shumsher to use artillery cannon to cut off the burning wing from the non-affected wing.
-Juddha Shumsher declined his begging saying artillery might damage Narayanhiti Palace, the Royal residence of the King.
-Today, the only remains of Seto durbar is a building occupied by NIDC Development Bank Head Office in Durbar Marg.
+The only remains of Seto durbar is a building occupied by NIDC Development Bank Head Office in Durbar Marg.